dwrobel/flatcam/README.md

 - added for NCC Tool and Paint Tool a setting in the Preferences -> Tools --> (NCC Tool/ Paint Tool) that can set a progressive plotting (plot shapes as they are processed)
 - some fixes in Paint Tool when done over the Gerber objects in case that the progressive plotting is selected
 - some fixes in Gerber isolation in case that the progressive plotting is selected; added a 'Buffer solid geometry' button shown only when progressive plotting for Gerber object is selected.
 It will buffer the entire geometry of the object and plot it, in a threaded way.
+- modified FlatCAMObj.py file to the new string format that will allow easier translations

 8.09.2019